• Facebook

 More potato recipes

-Did you try these sour cream mashed potatoes?
+Did you try this mashed potatoes with sour cream recipe?

 If you loved these sour cream mashed potatoes I would appreciate it so much if you would give this recipe a star review!
 Also, be sure to snap a picture of your finished dish and share it with me on Instagram using the hashtag #platingsandpairings and tagging me @platingsandpairings.